Atlas Mountains of Africa

 The Atlas Mountains stretches around 2,500 km (1,600 miles) through Algeria, Morocco and Tunisia.
 It separates the Mediterranean and Atlantic coastlines from the Sahara Desert.

 The range’s highest peak is Jebel Toubkal, with an elevation of 4,167 metres (13,671 ft) in southwestern Morocco.
 The Atlas mountains are primarily inhabited by Berber populations.

-The Anti-Atlas Mountains are believed to have originally formed when Africa and America collided, and were once a chain rivaling today’s Himalayas.
+The Anti-Atlas Mountains are believed to have originally formed when Africa and America collided and were once a chain rivalling today’s Himalayas.

 The range can be divided into four general regions:

 The Middle Atlas is a portion of the Atlas mountain range lying completely in Morocco.
 The Middle Atlas is the westernmost of three Atlas Mountains chains that define a large, plateaued basin extending eastward.

 The High Atlas in central Morocco rises in the west at the Atlantic coast and stretches in an eastern direction to the Moroccan-Algerian border.
 The High Atlas stretches for 700 kilometres (430 mi) with a succession of peaks among which ten reach above 4,000 metres (13,000 ft).
 At the Atlantic and to the southwest the range drops abruptly and makes an impressive transition to the coast and the Anti-Atlas range.
 To the north, in the direction of Marrakech, the range descends less abruptly.